egor7/blog-1/csv/csv.md

 6 1
 ```

-If we pass a list of lists as both arguments of the `@` operator then we need the Each iterator again.
+When passing a list of lists as both arguments of the `@` operator then we need the Each iterator again.
 Putting it all together, we add new column `sum_A_of` by

 ```bash